PierreSenellart/provsql/doc/source/user/probabilities.rst

     -- Make tuples with the same context mutually exclusive SELECT repair_key('weather', 'context');

-    -- Assign probabilities and evaluate
+    -- Assign probabilities and evaluate.  repair_key leaves the rows -- at the uniform weight of their block rather than writing a -- probability on them, so this is a first write.
     SELECT set_prob(provenance(), p) FROM weather;

     SELECT ground,